backdrop-contrib/bueditor/README.txt

 if cursor is not defined, the selection is preserved.

 E.makeSelection(start, end):
-Create a selection by selecting the characters between the indexes "start" and "end".
+Create a selection by selecting the characters between the indexes "start" and "end" where "end" is optional.

 E.posSelection():
 Returns the index values of selection start and selection end.